house-of-enlightenment/house-of-enlightenment/README.md

 ### Run controls page
 To send OSC commands from the browser, launch the javascript controls server.
 The server will be running on http://localhost:3032.
 For more information, read [here](./javascript/controls)
 ```
-gulp controls:server
+gulp controls-server
 ```

 ## Run Python OPC light server
 A python middlelayer is responsible for receiving input data via OSC, selecting which animations should be displayed, and pushing the current frames to the pixel controllers (beagle boards or the javascript simulator) via OPC.
 For more information, including controlling and contributing animations and interacting with the server while it's running, read [here](./python)

 Startup Commands: